Endpoint Services, MECM, BitLocker Full Disk Encryption, Setting up on Windows

-- access to control these endpoints via SCCM.
+- access to control these endpoints via MECM.

 - each managed endpoint that will become encrypted must have a v1.2 or newer TPM device.

-- a new GPO (Group Policy Object) you can edit for each OU in which you intend to use SCCM to encrypt endpoints.
-If you lack this, file a request with email@example.com to have them make you some blank GPOs you can edit.
+- a new GPO (Group Policy Object) you can edit for each OU in which you intend to use MECM to encrypt endpoints.
+Submit a request with email@example.com if you need blank GPOs.

-- GPO editing privilege and the Windows GPO editor for editing the GPOs.
+- GPO editing privileges and the access to the Group Policy Management console for editing the GPOs.

 - Create and apply a GPO to force recovery key escrow into Active Directory